Overview

 There are two types of acoustic neuromas:

-- Unilateral acoustic neuromas affect one ear.
+• Unilateral acoustic neuromas affect one ear.
 They are more common.
 They happen most often in people between 30 and 60 years old.
-Research shows that nerve damage from environmental factors may cause this type of neuroma.
+Typically, the cause is unknown, but some studies show that nerve damage from environmental factors may cause this type of neuroma.

-- Bilateral acoustic neuromas affect both ears.
-They are usually only found in people with a condition called neurofibromatosis-2 (NF2).
-This genetic condition makes it more likely that someone will develop tumors in their head and spinal cord nerves.
+• Bilateral acoustic neuromas affect both ears.
+They are usually only found in people with a genetic condition called neurofibromatosis-2 (NF2).
+This genetic condition makes it more likely that someone will develop tumors in their head and spine.